Bronchoalveolar lavage (BAL)

 Bronchoalveolar lavage specimens, bronchial washings, nasal washings, and tracheal aspirates may be submitted.
 Collection of COMBINED THROAT AND NASOPHARYNGEAL SWABS is recommended for patients in which lavages, aspirates or washings cannot be readily obtained.
 Immediately transport specimens to the Clinical Virology Laboratory.
 If an extended delay in transport of specimens is anticipated, rapidly freeze the specimens to at least -60°C and transport to the laboratory on dry ice.
 Please consult the laboratory if necessary.

 Swab specimens not received in viral transport medium or received in bacteriological transport medium are discouraged.
 DO NOT USE CALCIUM ALGINATE OR WOODEN SHAFT SWABS FOR COLLECTION OF SPECIMENS; ONLY USE DACRON OR RAYON TIPPED SWABS ON PLASTIC OR METAL SHAFTS.

-Amplification and detection of CMV DNA polymerase gene using TaqMan real-time PCR technology.
+Amplification and detection of EBV DNA of the nonglycosylated membrane protein BNRF1 p143 gene using TaqMan real-time PCR technology.
 This test is performed pursuant to an agreement with Roche Molecular Systems, Inc.

-If positive, results are reported as cytomegalovirus DNA detected.
+If positive, results are reported as Epstein-Barr virus DNA detected.